It's free to visit and everyone is welcome

 We recommend you allow at least an hour for your visit.

-The Archive is located on the Western Campus of the University of Leeds, just north of Leeds city centre.
+The Archive is on the Western Campus of the University of Leeds, just north of Leeds city centre.
 We’re located in the Michael Marks Building.

 We try to make sure that the Archive is accessible to all and that everyone enjoys their visit.